NFL power rankings: Where 49ers sit after thrashing of Bears

 Get a weekly recap of the latest San Francisco Bay Area housing news. >Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

-There's a Raiders fan somewhere starting their own version of the Browns quarterback list jersey.
+There's a Raiders fan somewhere starting their version of the Browns quarterback list jersey.
 It's getting quite long after these last two seasons.
-Stay the course, lose games, and select a new one in the spring.
+Stay the course, lose games and select a new one in the spring.

 30. Jacksonville Jaguars (Last week: 31)